nasa-jpl/captoolkit/README.md

     python program.py -a arg1 -b arg2 /path/to/files/*.h5

-*If you would like to contribute (your own code or modifications to existing ones) just create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or send us an email, we will gladly add you as a contributor.*
+*If you would like to contribute (your own code or modifications to existing ones) just create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or send us an email, we will gladly add you as a contributor to the project.*

 ## Tools

 ### Reading

 * `readgeo.py` - Read Geosat and apply/remove corrections
-* `readers.py` - Read ERS (REAPER) and apply/remove corrections
+* `readers.py` - Read ERS 1/2 (REAPER) and apply/remove corrections
 * `readra2.py` - Read Envisat and apply/remove corrections
 * `readgla12.py` - Read ICESat GLA12 Release 634 HDF5 and apply/remove corrections
 * `readatl06.py` - Read ICESat-2 ATL06 HDF5 and select specific variables